amincodelabs/Order-processing-API/README.md

 # Order Processing API

-A learning project for building a practical .NET Web API with REST endpoints, SQL Server persistence, Redis caching, Docker, and later gRPC service-to-service communication.
+A practical .NET Web API with REST endpoints, SQL Server persistence, Redis caching, Docker, and gRPC service-to-service communication.

 The current version is a REST API for products and orders.
 Products are stored in SQL Server and cached in Redis.
 Orders validate product stock, reduce inventory, and save order items.